 To make your lamb meatballs more 'Moroccan style', you can add in other spices and herbs that are known to go well with meat like lamb.
 Some are:

-Serve your meatballs plain straight out of the oven if you want.
-They don't NEED a sauce.
-But they are SO good with the tzatziki.
+These meatballs don't NEED a sauce...but they are SO good with this creamy tzatziki sauce.
 Another sauce option could be to serve these with your best tomato or marinara sauce (aka gravy) a chimichurri sauce, an Indian-inspired curry sauce or a Moroccan mint yogurt sauce.

 - 1 lb. ground lamb